veracruz-project/veracruz-examples/i-poc/README.md

 ### Veracruz runtime

-The tag iotex-demo-v1.3.0 from [veracruz repositoru](https://github.com/veracruz-project/veracruz) was used to run this example.
-Use this tag if it is desired to recreate the image used by VaaS
+The tag iotex-demo-v1.3.0 from [veracruz repository](https://github.com/veracruz-project/veracruz) was used to run this example.
+Use this tag compiled for nitro if it is desired to recreate the image used by VaaS.

 ### Deploying on AWS EKS